Southend United F.C.

-Southend United Football Club is a professional association football club based in Southend-on-Sea, Essex, England.
-As of the 2022–23 season, the team competes in the National League, the fifth tier of English football.
-Southend are known as "The Shrimpers", a reference to the area's maritime industry included as one of the quarters on the club badge.
-The club is owned by property developer Ron Martin.
+Southend United Football Club is a professional association football club based in Southend-on-Sea, Essex, England, which competes in the National League, the fifth level of English football.
+The team are known as "The Shrimpers", a reference to the area's maritime industry that is included as one of the quarters on the club badge.
+The club has a long-standing rivalry with Colchester United, with which it contests the Essex derby.
+Southend United is based at Roots Hall Stadium in Prittlewell, Southend-on-Sea.

-Founded on 19 May 1906 in the Blue Boar pub, Southend won the Southern League Second Division in both of their two initial seasons and were admitted into the Football League in 1920.
-They spent the next 44 years in the third tier of English football, before dropping into the Fourth Division in 1966.
+Founded on 19 May 1906 in the Blue Boar pub, Southend won the Southern League Second Division in both of its two initial seasons and was admitted into the Football League in 1920.
+It spent the next 44 years in the third tier of English football, before dropping into the Fourth Division in 1966.
 They spent the next 24 years moving between the third and fourth tiers, winning promotions in 1971–72, 1977–78, 1980–81 (as champions), 1986–87 and 1989–90.
 They were promoted into the Second Division for the first time at the end of the 1990–91 season.
 After six seasons in the second tier they suffered a double relegation in 1997 and 1998.
-Under the stewardship of Steve Tilson, Southend again secured a double promotion in 2004–05 and 2005–06 to win a place in the Championship as League One champions.
-However this time they only lasted one season in the second tier and were relegated back to League Two in 2010.
-They secured promotion as play-off winners in 2015, but suffered two successive relegations in 2020 and 2021, amidst financial problems, to drop - after 101 years in the Football League - into the National League, where they remain.
+Under manager Steve Tilson, Southend again secured a double promotion in 2004–05 and 2005–06 to win a place in the Championship as League One champions.
+However, they only lasted one season in the second tier and then, after two top half League One finishes, were relegated back to League Two in 2010.
+They secured promotion as play-off winners in 2015, but suffered another double relegation in 2020 and 2021, amid deep financial problems that several times pushed the club to the brink of liquidation, to drop—after 101 years in the Football League—into the National League, where they remain.

-The club is based at Roots Hall Stadium in Prittlewell, but since 1998 (when Martin took ownership) has been planning to move to a new stadium at Fossetts Farm.
-Southend have a long-standing rivalry with nearby club Colchester United, with whom they contest the Essex derby.

 History

-1906–1984

-Founded on 19 May 1906 in the Blue Boar pub, Southend United F.C. played in the Southern League until 1920, when they co-founded the Football League's new Third Division; they finished 17th in their first ever season.
-In 1921, the Third Division was regionalised with Southend United joining the southern section and here they remained until league re-structure in 1958.
-Southend came close to promotion twice when they finished 3rd in 1932 and 1950, the club's highest league positions until 1991.